-Use Bankrate’s 401(k) calculator to see how much your money can grow throughout your career.
+Bankrate’s 401(k) calculator will also show you how much your money can grow throughout your career.

-The logistics of a 401(k) can be confusing, especially for recent grads or those who have never contributed before.
+The logistics of a 401(k) can be confusing, especially for recent grads or those who have never contributed.
 Look to your employer for guidance.
-Your plan’s administrator – which is sometimes a big broker such as Fidelity, Schwab or Vanguard – may offer tools and planning resources, helping you educate yourself on good investing practices and the options available in the 401(k) plan.
+Your plan’s administrator – which is sometimes a big broker such as Fidelity, Charles Schwab or Vanguard – may offer tools and planning resources, helping you educate yourself on good investing practices and the options available in the 401(k) plan.

 Risk tolerance is one of the first things you should consider when you start investing.
-When markets decline as they have during the coronavirus crisis, many investors flee.
+When markets decline as they did in 2020 or so far in 2022, many investors flee.
 But long-term investors often see such downturns as a chance to buy stocks at a discounted price.
-Investors who are able to weather such downturns may enjoy the market’s average annual return – about 10 percent historically.
+Investors who can weather such downturns may enjoy the market’s average annual return – about 10 percent historically.
 But you have to be able to stay in the market when things get rough.

 Some people want a quick score in the stock market without experiencing any downside, but the market just doesn’t work like that.
 You must endure down periods in order to enjoy the gains.

-As you think about risk in regard to long-term investing, it all comes down to diversification.
-You can be a bit more aggressive in your diversification of stocks and bonds when you’re young and your withdrawal date is distant.
+To reduce your risk as a long-term investor, it all comes down to diversification.
+You can be more aggressive in your allocation to stocks when you’re young and your withdrawal date is distant.
 As you inch closer to retirement or the date you’re looking to withdraw from your accounts, start scaling back your risk.
 Your diversification should grow more conservative over time so you don’t risk major losses in a market downturn.

 Investors can get a diversified portfolio quickly and easily with an index fund.
-Instead of trying to actively pick stocks, the manager of an index fund passively owns all the stocks in an index.
-By owning a wide swath of companies, investors avoid the risk of investing in one or two individual stocks, but they won’t eliminate all the risk that comes from stock investing.
+Instead of trying to actively pick stocks, an index fund passively owns all the stocks in an index.
+By owning a wide swath of companies, investors avoid the risk of investing in one or two individual stocks, though they won’t eliminate all the risk that comes from stock investing.
 Index funds are a staple choice in 401(k) plans, so you should have no trouble finding one in yours.

-Another common passive fund type that can put your risk aversion at ease and make your investment journey easier is a target-date fund.
+Another common passive fund type that can reduce your risk aversion and make your investment journey easier is a target-date fund.
 These “set it and forget it” funds automatically adjust your assets to a more conservative mix as you approach retirement.
-Typically they move from a higher concentration in stocks to a more bond-focused portfolio as you approach your date.
+Typically, they move from a higher concentration in stocks to a more bond-focused portfolio as you approach your date.

 Your time frame can change which types of accounts are most effective for you.

 If you’re focusing on short-term investments, those you can access within the next five years, money market accounts, high-yield savings accounts and certificates of deposit will be the most useful.
-With these accounts insured by the FDIC, you can be sure your money is going to be there when you need it.
+These accounts are insured by the FDIC, so your money is going to be there when you need it.
 Your return won’t usually be as high as long-term investments, but it’s safer in the short term.

 The stock market is an ideal vehicle for long-term investments, however, and can bring you great returns over time.
 Whether you’re saving for retirement, looking to buy a house in 10 years or preparing to pay your child’s college tuition, you have a variety of options – index funds, mutual funds and exchange-traded funds all offer stocks, bonds or both.

-Getting started is easier than ever with the rise of online brokerage accounts designed to fit your personalized needs.
+Getting started is easier than ever with the rise of online brokerage accounts designed to fit your personal needs.
 It’s never been cheaper to invest in stocks or funds, with brokers slashing commissions to zero and fund companies continuing to cut their management fees.
-You can even hire a robo-adviser for a very reasonable fee to pick the investments for you.
+You can even hire a robo-advisor for a very reasonable fee to pick the investments for you.

 The first common mistake new investors make is being too involved.
 Research shows that actively traded funds usually underperform compared to passive funds.
 Your money will grow more and you’ll have peace of mind if you keep yourself from checking (or changing) your accounts more than a few times each year.